Třinec

-Třinec (/cs/; Trzyniec /pl/; Trzynietz) is a city in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
+Třinec (/cs/; Trzyniec, Trzynietz) is a city in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 34,000 inhabitants, making it the least populated statutory city in the country.
+Třinec is located on the Olza River on the border with Poland and is an important cultural centre of the Polish minority in the Czech Republic.